-This term is used to summarize any gymnastics performances that place a high coordinative and conditional challenge on the actors.
-An artist or acrobat is someone, who performs the various forms of acrobatics (ground acrobatics, aerobic and transitional forms) with spectacular tricks.
+This term is used to describe any kind of gymnastics performance that poses a high coordinative and conditional challenge to the performers.
+An acrobat or artist is an artist who performs the various forms of acrobatics (ground acrobatics, aerial acrobatics and transitional forms) with spectacular ease, often combined with amazing tricks.

 The term antipodes is dericed from ancient Greek and is composed of: anti – “against” and poús – “foot”.
 For these types of artists the world is, so to speak, turned upside down.
 In their performances, they are directed with their feet toward the ground, and juggle, for instance, on a pedestal, or a chair, spectacularly on or with the feet in the air.

 Artistry is the general term which is used for all kinds of exceptional physical and / or intellectual artistic performances which cannot be clearly assigned to another category of art or music, such as acrobats, ventriloquists, clowns, jugglers, magicians, fire-eaters and so on.

 Decipline, precision, exoticism these are terms which stand as a symbol for Asian artistry.
 With colourful far-eastern costumes, the artists perform a wide range of acts, ranging from the legendary pigtail, the tiger jumping through a ring with sabres, to contortionism in the different formations.

 This term is derived from the Italian balletto and means in German dance.
 In classic as well as modern ballet, the actor’s present dance and acrobatic top-performances, which are almost danced in the form of a story and depending on the frame of the event a suitable music composition, choreography as well as stage design, requisites and classic or fancy costumes, are created.